chocolatey-community/chocolatey-au/.github/ISSUE_TEMPLATE/zNewRelease.md

   - [ ] `git push origin` - here origin is assumed to be your fork on the above repository
 - [ ] Assuming everyone is happy, Publish the GitHub release.
   - [ ] This will trigger a tagged build on a private CI system. **NOTE:** Contact a Chocolatey Team Member about sending you the package artifact once it has been built if you have no access to internal systems.
+  - [ ] The triggered build from the private CI system will automatically publish to The PowerShell Gallery.
   - [ ] Save the package acquired from the internal systems, or a Team Member to a local directory on your local system.
 - [ ] Verify that the package can be installed and that it can be uninstalled.
   - [ ] Run `choco install chocolatey-au --source="'C:\testing'"` (_replace `C:\testing` with the location you sawed the package to_) and ensure that it successfully installs (_use upgrade if it was already installed_).
+  - [ ] Run `Import-Module Chocolatey-AU` and ensure that the module imports successfully.
   - [ ] Run `choco uninstall chocolatey-au` and verify the package was successfully uninstalled.
 - [ ] Go back to the releases page, and upload the package artifact `chocolatey-au` to the release.
 - [ ] Push or ask a Chocolatey Team Member to push the previously uploaded artifact to the Chocolatey Community Repository (_Wait on confirmation that this has been pushed, and is pending moderation before moving further_).